 Example: Dry Cleaner

-Create a loyalty scheme which rewards customers for every 10th visit they make to your business.
+Create a loyalty scheme that rewards customers for every 10th visit they make to your business.
 But don’t offer them 1 free clean – that’s so predictable!

 Again, team up with a friendly local business, maybe a restaurant or a salon, and offer a free lunch or beauty treatment (good lead generation for that business).
 Then when that customer is enjoying their free lunch or getting pampered they’ll think of you.